wechicken456/RIPv2_Shrub/README.md

 - **One machine**
 	- root access
 - **docker** [(Installation Instructions)](https://docs.docker.com/engine/install/)
-	- Ignore any prompt to install docker desktop, it is reportedly broken on windows at the moment.
+	- Ignore any prompt to install docker desktop.
+	- If you already are using docker desktop, that *WILL NOT WORK* with these scripts.
+You need docker engine.
+		- If you are running desktop, you can potentially just switch contexts back to the default using `docker context use default` and make sure the docker engine is started (check that `systemctl status docker` says it is running).
+		- This hasnt been tested as of yet, so some additional tweaks may be required.
 - **ping**
 - **traceroute**
 - **gcc**